GitGautamHub/MNIST-Handwritten-Digit-Recognizer-/README.md

 2. [Features](#features)

 ## Overview
 The MNIST Handwritten Digit Recognizer is a machine learning project aimed at classifying handwritten digits from the MNIST dataset.
 The dataset consists of 60,000 training images and 10,000 test images of digits ranging from 0 to 9.
-This project uses a Convolutional Neural Network (CNN) built with TensorFlow and Keras to achieve high accuracy in digit recognition.
+This project uses k nearest machine algorithm to predict the value, built witwith sklearn to achieve high accuracy in digit recognition.

 ## Features
 - **Data Preprocessing:** Load and preprocess the MNIST dataset for training and testing.